Singaporean Buying Johor Property: Where the Numbers Still Work (2026)

 Your loan instalment is in MYR.
 Your income is in SGD.
 Today, SGD 1 = RM 3.40.
 If the ringgit strengthens to SGD 1 = RM 3.10 (which happened as recently as 2014), your effective instalment cost in SGD terms rises by nearly 10%.

-On the Estuari Gardens example, your RM 5,797 monthly instalment costs SGD 1,705 at today's rate.
-At RM 3.10, it would cost SGD 1,870 -- an extra SGD 165/month.
-That eats into a surplus of SGD 589, reducing it to SGD 424.
+On our RM1.05M Iskandar Puteri archetype, the RM 3,478 monthly instalment costs SGD 1,023 at today's rate.
+At RM 3.10, it would cost SGD 1,122 -- an extra SGD 99/month that comes straight out of any surplus and can flip a thin deal negative.

 More critically, if you lose your Singapore job and need to service the loan from MYR rental income alone, FX is irrelevant.
 But if you are subsidizing the property from SGD income (as most investors do during vacancy months), currency movement directly impacts your out-of-pocket cost.